interviewnotes/interviewnotes.github.io/system-design/tiny-url.md

 * The generated tinyUrl is cached (centralized to all tinyURL services)
 * The generated tinyUrl is returned to the consumer

-#### Calculations
+#### Numbers
 * Assuming, tinyUrl
   * is 7 characters long
   * is case-insensitive
   * can have 62 characters (a to z, A to Z, 0 to 9),

-the total number of unique combinations is 62 ^ 7 ~= 3.5 trillion
+* the total number of unique combinations is 62 ^ 7 ~= 3.5 trillion
   * If the service handles 1K requests per second, it will take 110 years to exhaust 3.5 trillion
   * If the service handles 1M requests per second, it will take 40 days to exhaust 3.5 trillion
+* number of bits required to represent 3.5 trillion = 42 (2 ^ 42 ~= 4.2 trillion)

+### Techniques to generate tinyURL
+#### Random generation
+1. on every request, generate a random string of 7 characters.
+2. check if the generated string exits in the database.
+3. if does not exist, use the generated string as the tinyURL.
+Otherwise, repeat the process.

+Cons:
+  * may not work if multiple services perform step 3 with the same random string.

+#### Hashing
+1. Hash the longUrl using a hashing function, such as MD5 (which produces 128-bit hash), from the hash value, get first 42 bits
+2. Follow step 2 and 3 from the Random generation approach

+Pros: compared to Random generation approach, this will return the same value for the same longUrl
+Cons: same as 1st

 #### Persistence Layer